-Dog Day’s mission is to educate both owners as well as their dogs.
-Understanding how your dog learns as well as what they learn is the best way for an owner to consistently reinforce correct behavior.
+At Dog Days in Berthoud, we are a dog training center that isn’t like other training centers.
+Dog Day’s mission is to educate both owners and their dogs.
+Understanding how your dog learns, as well as what they learn, is the best way for an owner to consistently reinforce correct behavior.
 The ultimate goal is a happier dog and better overall relationships between dogs and their owners.

-We at Dog Days believe that there are three main components that owners need to appreciate in order to develop and maintain a healthy and loving relationship with their dog.
+Our team at Dog Days believes that there are three main components that owners need to appreciate in order to develop and maintain a healthy and loving relationship with their dog.

 1. Who is Your Dog?

 The first step towards successful training is developing an awareness of your dog.
-For example, is your dog motivated by food, by interacting with other dogs, or with people?
-Do any of these motivations make your dog anxious, and are you able to recognize the signs of anxiety?
-What kinds of activities or interactions make your dog the most nervous and reactive?
+For example, is your dog motivated by food, by interacting with other dogs or animals, or with people?
+Do any of these motivations make your dog too-excited, and unable to learn and work once they are “over-threshold”?
+Do any of these stimulus make your dog nervous or reactive?
+Are you able to recognize these signs, and what training strategies to do you employ when these situations arise.

 2. The Off Switch